 When you close your eyes and pinch the bridge of your nose, you seem to be making a negative evaluation of what's happening in the conversation.
 If someone takes this pose with you, you may need to take a different approach in enlisting their support for your goal.

 Learning body language examples is a great first step to sending the right body language messages.
-It also helps you read the unspoken messages others are sending to you.
+It also helps you read the unspoken messages and nonverbal signals that others are sending to you.

 Couples who misread each other's body language can quickly become angry at, disappointed in, or out of touch with each other.
 If you need help learning to communicate with your significant other or anyone else, it may benefit you to talk to a therapist.

 BetterHelp.com for private, online therapy at your convenience.
 There, you'll speak to a licensed counselor who can help you build your self-esteem, heal your relationship, improve your mental health or handle work situations better.
 Some people believe that therapy is only for people that have some sort of mental health disorder.
 The reality is that therapists treat much more than mental health disorders.
 They can help you to improve your personality and help you to use verbal and nonverbal communication to help you become the person that you really want to be.

 You can become fluent in body language.
 Even better, you can develop your qualities so that your body language naturally shows others the wonderful person you really are!